Self-employed income protection

 To work out your average income, most insurance providers will look at your pre-tax profits, usually over the course of the past financial year.
 If you were to fall ill and make a claim, the monthly pay-out you receive would be an agreed percentage of that calculated average monthly income.

-The amount you’ll pay for income protection insurance will depend on several factors, including the type of policy you choose and your personal circumstances.
+The amount you’ll pay for your insurance will depend on several factors, including the type of policy you choose and your personal circumstances.
 Insurance providers will consider:

 • What you do for a living and the risks involved in your job.
 For example, if you’re a contractor working on building sites, an insurance provider will likely calculate that you’re a much higher risk than a self-employed graphic designer working from home.